jelkinsjames/chameleon-PCB/PCM1863/README.md

 ## Basic device configuration:
 - The device by default starts in follower mode at 48 kHz
 - Set global loss level to be –50 dB using the DSP coefficient method.
-- Set 4R as controlsense input (for example, a control voltage for volume control) using SIGDET_CH_MODE (0x30)
+- Configure active mode
-- Configure active mode secondary to be channel 4R using SEC_ADC_INPUT_SEL (0x0A)
+# TODO: how to configure active mode?
 - Set Read Data without latch in register AUXADC_DATA_CTRL (0x58)
 - Set interrupts (energysense and controlsense) using INT_EN (0x60)
-- Set interrupt pulse for 3 ms (makes it easier to see it visually using INT_PLS (0x62)
+- Set interrupt pulse for 3 ms (makes it easier to see it visually using INT_PLS (0x62))

 ## Update system settings:
 - Read interrupt status INT_STAT register(0x61)